-Adamo delights in the unbridled, intuitive nature of his forms that enable him to evoke sensations and emotions.
-Adamo emphasizes his art’s liberating quality: “I have to paint…to speak without words, to express myself without restrictions, never relenting.”
-One can find optimism and strength in his work as he combines sophisticated geometric spatial relationships with raw, emotional use of colour.
+Adamo delights in the unbridled, intuitive nature of his forms, which enable him to evoke sensations and emotions.
+Adamo emphasizes his art’s liberating quality: “I have to paint… to speak without words, to express myself without restrictions, never relenting.”
+One can find optimism and strength in his work as he combines sophisticated geometric spatial relationships with a raw, emotional use of colour.

-Born in Toronto, Canada in 1955, Pietro Michele Adamo currently resides with his family in the town of Kleinburg, Ontario.
-After graduation from the Fine Art and Art History programs at University of Toronto and Sheridan College in Oakville, Adamo went on to become an art professor at Chaminade College School in Toronto.
-There, he established a strong Visual Arts department and some of his students later became prominent architects, designers, illustrators, and fine artists.
-Within two decades, Adamo not only gained status as an effectual teacher but he also executed several private and public commissions of his work.
-By 1997, Adamo’s work commanded his full time dedication.
+Born in Toronto, Canada, in 1955, Pietro Michele Adamo currently resides with his family in the town of Kleinburg, Ontario.
+After graduating from the Fine Art and Art History programs at the University of Toronto and Sheridan College in Oakville, Adamo went on to become an art professor at Chaminade College School in Toronto.
+There, he established a strong Visual Arts department, and some of his students later became prominent architects, designers, illustrators, and fine artists.
+Within two decades, Adamo not only gained status as an effective teacher, but he also executed several private and public commissions of his work.
+By 1997, Adamo’s work commanded his full-time dedication.

 - 2018 Art Expo New York

 - 2017 Hazelton Gallery Solo Tribute to Salvador Dali